fOO223Fr/gotoDir/immich-backup/README.md

 # Pre-requsite
 - proxmox virtual environment - pve
-- proxmox backup server - pbs
+- proxmox backup server - pbs - with a datastore dedicated to immich
 - immich running as docker container inside a LXC container

 # How to Use